 This is especially beneficial when you’re examining key data points, such as customer purchases or buying behavior.
 With IoT, you have access to substantial quantities of real-time data that reveal exactly how customers are finding, buying and using your products or services.
 Sending this data to your ERP system makes your forecasting and planning efforts more accurate and effective.

-Will You Take Advantage of IoT in 2021?
+Will You Take Advantage of IoT?

 We’re more connected than we’ve ever been, and ERP vendors are leveraging this connectivity to deliver solutions that are more helpful and innovative than ever before.